 Get the scoop on discounts and latest award-winning military content.
 Right in your inbox.

-The ASVAB is a timed multi-aptitude test, which is given at more than 14,000 schools and Military Entrance Processing Stations (MEPS) nationwide and is developed and maintained by the Defense Department.
+The ASVAB is a timed, multi-aptitude test, which is given at more than 14,000 schools and Military Entrance Processing Stations (MEPS) nationwide and is developed and maintained by the Defense Department (DoD).

-Start now by taking our practice ASVAB tests (click on the test links in the header above).
+You can start preparing now by taking our ASVAB practice tests (click or tap on the test links in the header above).
 These tests will give you an idea of how you'll score and identify areas for improvement.
-Then use our suggested resources and ASVAB study guides to learn how to prepare for the ASVAB test.
+Then, use our suggested resources and ASVAB study guides to learn how to prepare for the ASVAB test.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.